XerxesDGreat/i-josh.com/content/field-encapsulation-pattern-1.md

 So far so good!
 Going back to our original set of requirements, we're covering #1: Type safety.
 We can now be sure that any time someone fetches `my_uuid`, it's going to be of type `uuid.UUID`.

-In the next installment, we'll be adding more attributes to the object and exploring what happens when the attributes have different types.
+In the next installment, [which you can find here][part2], we'll be adding more attributes to the object and exploring what happens when the attributes have different types.
 Until then, have fun!

 [pickle]: https://docs.python.org/2.7/library/pickle.html
 [python_uuid]: https://docs.python.org/2.7/library/uuid.html
 [wiki_uuid]: http://en.wikipedia.org/wiki/Universally_unique_identifier
+[part2]: {filename}/field-encapsulation-pattern-2.md